Joslyn Manufacturing & Supply Company Site, West Area

 Dioxins are the main contaminant of concern in the West Area.
 According to the U.S. EPA, dioxins can cause cancer, reproductive and developmental problems, damage to the immune system, and can interfere with hormones.

 Dioxins are found nearly everywhere in the environment.
-When people come into contact with contaminated soils or sediments, some may stick to skin and contaminants may be absorbed or accidentally swallowed by hand-to-mouth contact during eating or smoking.
 They have also been found in fat tissue of people throughout the U.S.; even people who have had no known exposure to dioxins.
 Most people are exposed to dioxins from food such as meat and dairy products that contain animal fat.

 Most of the West Area is currently fenced to limit exposures to contaminated soil and sediment.